The Navy's Oldest Attack Submarine Goes Out On Top After Circumnavigating The Globe

-We know the submarine headed west from Pearl Harbor after she left in February.
-From there, she would have sailed into some of her normal stomping grounds in the Western Pacific.
-From there it was on to the Indian Ocean and eventually the Red Sea and the Suez Canal.
+We know the submarine headed into the Eastern Pacific Ocean from Pearl Harbor after she left in February.
+From there, she sailed through the Panama Canal and into the Atlantic Ocean.
+After a visit to Faslane, Scotland, it was through the Strait of Gibraltar and into the Mediterranean Sea, before passing through the Suez Canal and into the Red Sea.
 Back in 1998, Olympia, which has been homeported in Hawaii since it entered service, had already earned the distinction of being the first Pacific-based U.S. Navy submarine to transit the Suez since 1963.

 The "Los Angeles-class submarine USS Olympia (SSN 717) arrived and left as scheduled for their port visit in Spain," was all U.S. Navy Commander Kyle Raines, a spokesperson for Commander, 6th Fleet, which oversees the service's activities in the region, could say when The War Zone reached out in June.
 "The submarine is on routine deployment conducting maritime operations with allies and partners in the U.S. 6th Fleet area of operations."

 "The crew of Olympia welcomed British Parliament members on a tour ... during our visit," Commander Selph said of the port call after returning to Pearl Harbor.
 "We joined the crew of [the Royal Navy's Trafalgar-class attack submarine] HMS Talent (S92) in a day of barbeque and friendly sports competitions of soccer, football, and volleyball.
 There was also a promotion ceremony for two Olympia Sailors and a dolphin presentation onboard Talent."